Cryptophis nigrescens

-Cryptophis nigrescens is a species of venomous snake in the family Elapidae.
+Cryptophis nigrescens, commonly known as the eastern small-eyed snake, is a species of venomous snake in the family Elapidae.
 The species is endemic to eastern Australia.

 Taxonomy

 Cryptophis nigrescens was described by Albert Günther in 1862, assigning the new species to Hoplocephalus.

 Geographic range

 Cryptophis nigrescens is found in the Australian states of New South Wales, Queensland, and Victoria.

 Common names

 Common names for the species include short-tailed snake, small-eyed snake, and eastern small-eyed snake.